What Is Jerusalem Day (Yom Yerushalayim)?

 Photo credit: Debbie Cooper

-Prior to King David’s rule, every judge or king of Israel had ruled from his or her tribal territory.
+Prior to King David’s rule, every judge or king of Israel had ruled from his tribal territory.
 David reigned in Hebron, part of Judah, for seven years.
 Then he did five things that would change everything.
 He captured Jerusalem, moved to Jerusalem (marking it as the capital of Israel), brought the Ark of the Covenant to Jerusalem, bought a specific threshing floor in a particular place as directed by the prophet Gad, and built an altar there.
 That location was later to become the site of the Holy Temple.
 In short, David established Jerusalem as the eternal physical and spiritual capital of Israel.

 Learn more about Jerusalem in our Bible study